Persistent Data Container (PDC)¶

 Caution

-Data is not copied across holders for you, and needs to be manually copied if 'moving' between PersistentDataHolders
+Data is not copied across holders for you, and needs to be manually copied if 'moving' between PersistentDataHolders.

 E.g. Placing an ItemStack as a Block (with a BlockEntity) does not copy over PDC data.

-Objects that can have a PDC implement the PersistentDataHolder
+Objects that can have a PDC implement the PersistentDataHolder interface and their PDC can be fetched with